-Subconc Subconcept: Cybersecurity (C) 8.NI.C.1 Apply multiple methods of encryption to model the secure transmission of information.
+Subconc ept: Cybersecurity (C) 8.NI.C.1 Apply multiple methods of encryption to model the secure transmission of information.
 Explanation: Encryption can be as simple as letter substitution or as complicated as modern methods used to secure networks and the Internet.
 Students should encode and decode messages using a variety of encryption methods, and they should understand the different levels of complexity used to hide or secure information.
 For example, students could secure messages using methods such as Caesar cyphers or steganography (i.e., hiding messages inside a picture or other data).
 They can also model more complicated methods, such as public key encryption, through unplugged activities.
-Practice(s): Developing and Using Abstractions: 4.4 8.NI.C.2 lead to vulnerabilities.
+Practice(s): Developing and Using Abstractions: 4.4 8.NI.C.2 Evaluate how various physical and digital security measures protect electronic information and how a lack of such measures could lead to vulnerabilities.
 Information that is stored online is vulnerable to unwanted access.
 Examples of physical security measures to protect data include keeping passwords hidden, locking doors, making backup copies on external storage devices, and erasing a storage device before it is reused.
 Examples of digital security measures include secure router admin passwords, firewalls that limit access to private networks, and the use of a protocol such as HTTPS to ensure secure data transmission.
-Examples of vulnerabilities include password strength, awareness of how data is utilized, as well as threats to personal and professional data.
-Practice(s): Communicating About Computing: 7.2 Subconc Subconcept: Network, Communication, and Organization (NCO) 8.NI.
+Examples of vulnerabilities include password strength, awareness of how data is utilizedused, as well as threats to personal and professional data.
+Practice(s): Communicating About Computing: 7.2 Subconc ept: Network, Communication, and Organization (NCO) 8.NI.
 Develop models to illustrate the role of protocols in transmitting data across networks and the Internet.
-NCO.1

-Protocols are rules that define how messages between computers are sent.
+- NCO.1 Protocols are rules that define how messages are sent between computers are sent.
 They determine how quickly and securely information is transmitted across networks and the Internet, as well as how to check for and handle errors in transmission.
 Students should model how data is sent using protocols to choose the fastest path, to deal with missing information, and to deliver sensitive data securely.
 For example, students could devise a plan for resending lost information or for interpreting a picture that has missing pieces.
 The priority at this level is understanding the purpose of protocols and how they enable secure and errorless communication.
 Knowledge of the details of how specific protocols work is not expected.
+Practice(s): Developing and Using Abstractions: 4.4